DataDog/libdatadog/rfc/0001-crashtracker-user-visable-log.md

 - `files`:
     The collector MAY collect useful files, such as `/proc/self/maps` or `/proc/meminfo`, and include them here.
     Files are stored as an array of plain text strings, one per line.
-- `metadata`:
+- `proc_info`:
-    The library name and version that created this crash report.
-- `proc_info`: Currently, just tracks the PID of the crashing process.
+    Currently, just tracks the PID of the crashing process.
     In the future, this may record additional info about the crashing process.
 - `siginfo`:
     The name and signal number of the crashing signal (on UNIX systems)
 - `span_ids`: